HoaiNghiaHiepLe/todoList-Javascript/README.md

-This to do list app has many functions that can create, edit and delete to do list, check completed, filter list.
-User list will be saved in local storage and will be loaded the next time you open the app.
+This todo list app has many functions that can create, edit and delete todo list, check completed, filter list.
+The list of users will be saved in local storage and will be loaded the next time you open the app.

 # Technologies in use